jina-ai/docs/chapters/evaluation/index.rst

 whereas evaluation on the final results hardly reveal useful insights about the system.
 It is not straightforward to see the problematic component.

+Jina organize such components in a :term:`Flow`.
+For this reason, we expect Jina evaluator has the capability to work anywhere in the workflow, at the :term:`Pod` level.

 Before you start
 -------------------